Friday, 21 March 2025

 Thirteen Years On

 Thirteen is supposedly an unlucky number, yet this is not universal.
-In Mexico is a lucky number and in Italy seventeen in unlucky.
+In Mexico it's a lucky number and in Italy seventeen in unlucky.
 Thirteen years ago today on the 13th of January 2012, which to add to our superstitious nature was a Friday, I received a letter announcing formally that I had been discharged from the NHS hospital portering service.
 To commemorate that day I am publishing a new edition of the article I wrote about my dismissal called How I Became an Ex-Hospital Porter.

 I've received confirmation that the case against me was centred around my appearance in the national newsprint media, as I always suspected; this was clearly published in the management's case dossier.
 The only thing revealed to me about the "complaint" against me was an email that was like no other I've ever seen from a member of the public.
 I was told that it was anonymous and it simply read: "I have reason to believe that Ben Emlyn-Jones, one of your hospital porters is behaving in an unprofessional manner on the internet.
 I would not like to visit your hospital with this person as a porter in my care, or one of my family.
 I thought I would bring this to your attention.
 Thank you."
 And it contains a brief list of some of my videos that this "person" feels "concerned" by.
 However in pride of place at the top of the list is a link to the online edition of my interview in the Wales on Sunday.
 I've seen letters of complaint from members of the public before.
 They're usually long and rambling and tend to be self-referring, like: "I'm not somebody who often makes complaints, but..." or "This badly affected my experience of being X-rayed..." etc. This email is totally different in style: it's short, factual and uses terminology more commonly used by political and senior administrative officers than outsiders.
 This very thin paper trail was to be the backbone of my defence case, and unfortunately it was too thin.
 Yesterday I was discharged from the hospital portering service.
 I am now a civilian.
 I was so mentally exhausted last night when I came home that I only had it in me to write a brief notice on the Voice, see: http://hpanwo-voice.blogspot.com/2012/01/porter-no-more.html.
 I met with my shop steward on Thursday evening to make a plan of action and we totally disagreed on what should be done.
 Lately he has been coming round to seeing things my way.
 To begin with he was very sceptical of my suspicions and denied that the newspapers had anything to do with what's happened to me, but since the dossier came out and my prediction was confirmed he's changed his mind.
 However he still wanted me not to use that to defend myself and instead try to counter the specifics of the allegations; I, on the other hand, thought it best to refuse to discuss the specific allegations and instead focus on why I thought they were a complete charade to disguise the real reason I was in trouble.
 I don't blame my shop steward at all; he advised me and I went against him.
 However if I'd gone along with his course of action I doubt if the results would have been any different.
 I know how NHS management works and I recognize the symptoms of bloodlust when I see them.
 They wanted me out, and they were determined to get me out.
 They have a number of methods for doing this and many of them were deployed against me at yesterday's hearing.
 The hearing was due to start at 1.30pm and I felt strangely calm and relaxed as I walked the few miles from my home to the hospital yesterday lunchtime.
 This was odd because the afternoon before I had been very anxious, dreading what was to come the next day like a dentists appointment.
 I strolled at a leisurely pace and walked through the parkland and wooded areas on my journey, avoiding the quicker and more direct route along the main roads.
 For some reason that I couldn't fathom at the time, I kept humming to myself the song Feed the Birds from the musical Mary Poppins, see: https://www.youtube.com/watch?v=XHrRxQVUFN4.
 The hearing was held in one of the conference rooms and was presided over by a squad of six officers from the Trust's central administration management.
 It's important to realize that this "complaint" had originated from outside the hospital; there's a rumour going round that an MP is involved.
 Therefore neither the Head Porter nor any of her deputies from my own department, my immediate bosses, were allowed anything to do with it.
 I was charged under the category of "conduct outside work", in other words they had no problem at all with the quality of my job or anything else that went on while I was on duty; it was instead alleged that what I was saying and doing in my personal life off-duty had a direct and major impact on the Trust's reputation and ability to perform its designated purpose.
 This is a highly unusual situation; most disciplinary cases are very straightforward, for instance: a member of staff turns up for work drunk or steals money from a cashbox etc. When I was first suspended I was given a copy of the NHS' Disciplinary Action Procedure handbook and under the category of "conduct outside work" it only covers suspected criminal activity.
 For example, if a member of staff were accused of abusing a child that operative would be suspended to protect the children who were patients, which is fair enough.
 My case was totally different; it was "conduct outside work" but involved no criminal allegation, and so has no precedent in the published policy.